xauth-ecosystem/XAuth/README.md

 - **Password Management:** Players can reset their passwords.
 - **Admin Controls:** Server administrators can manage player accounts (lock/unlock, lookup, set password, unregister).
 - **Session Management:** Secure session management with configurable expiration and IP-based validation.
+- **Configurable Authentication Flow:** Customize the sequence of authentication steps, allowing for easy integration of third-party plugins like 2FA or captchas.
 - **Multi-language Support:** Customizable messages for various languages.
-- **Extensible Design:** Built with extensibility in mind, allowing for future integrations like 2FA.
+- **Extensible Design:** Built with extensibility in mind, enabling future features like 2FA or external plugin hooks.
 - **[PlaceholderAPI](https://github.com/MohamadRZ4/Placeholder) Integration:** Display authentication status and other data through placeholders.
+- **ScoreHud Integration:** Show authentication status and other data on scoreboards.
+- **WaterdogPE Compatibility:** Ensures correct handling of player IP and XUID when connecting through WaterdogPE proxy.

 ## Installation